 MCM BMP Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
 (Answer Yes or No, and explain.)
-1 1.1 Utility bill inserts 13,796 Monthly insert No; Emphasis on public education focused on pet waste and bacteria will eventually reduce pollutants.
-As of 12/31/23, there are 13,796 active utility accounts.
+1 1.1 Utility bill inserts 14,719 Monthly insert No; Emphasis on public education focused on pet waste and bacteria will eventually reduce pollutants.
+As of 12/31/24, there are 14,719 active utility accounts.
 1 1.8 Household hazardous waste collection and recycling 1 Events Yes; Collection event provided an opportunity for residents to drop off wastes that keep them from entering our streams as well as landfills.
 1 1.8 Household hazardous waste collection and recycling 52 Events Yes; Collection events provided an opportunity for residents to drop bulk wastes that keep them from entering our streams as well as landfills.

 MCM BMP Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
 (Answer Yes or No, and explain.)
-2 2.6 Hazardous Material Spill Response 2 Spill(s) Yes; Fire Department responds to spills and accidents with subsequent spills.
-Fire reported that 0 spills requiring TCEQ notification occurred in the past year.
-The Stormwater Utility Administrator responded to 0 spills that required TCEQ notification.
-3 3.3 Construction Site Inspections 914 Inspections Yes; Activities taking place on construction sites are reviewed as inspectors are on site to ensure compliance with all local, state and federal standards.
-3 3.4 Receipt and Consideration of Information from the Public 37 Pre-Construction meetings Yes; Pre-construction meetings allow for a forum with the local contractors and allow Town personnel a chance to review plans with appropriate personnel for specific job sites and requirements expected.
+2 2.6 Hazardous Material Spill Response 1 Spill(s) Yes; Fire Department responds to spills and accidents with subsequent spills.
+Fire reported that 1 spills requiring TCEQ notification occurred in the past year.
+The Stormwater Utility Administrator responded to 1 spills that required TCEQ notification.
+3 3.3 Construction Site Inspections 690 Inspections Yes; Activities taking place on construction sites are reviewed as inspectors are on site to ensure compliance with all local, state and federal standards.
+3 3.4 Home Builder Inspections 5,150 Lots Inspected Yes; Activities taking place on construction sites are reviewed as inspectors are on site to ensure compliance with all local, state and federal standards.

+MCM BMP Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
+(Answer Yes or No, and explain.)
+3 3.5 Receipt and Consideration of Information from the Public 52 Pre-Construction meetings Yes; Pre-construction meetings allow for a forum with the local contractors and allow Town personnel a chance to review plans with appropriate personnel for specific job sites and requirements expected.
 These meetings make sure that proper contacts are known and that proper permits and erosion control measure will be in place before any construction activity will start.